 In the ML model training, the performance of ML model needs to be evaluated on training data.
 The performance is the degree to which the ML models fulfil the objectives for which they were trained.
 The related performance indicators need to be collected and analyzed.

+6.2b.2.9.A AI/ML prediction latency during ML model training

+AI/ML prediction latency refers to the time it takes for an ML model to process an input and produce an output.
+For use cases with stringent time constraints, the latency indicator also needs to be taken into consideration.
+It is important to allow consumer to indicate the requirements regarding the AI/ML prediction latency.

+Depending on the use case, the AI/ML training MnS consumer indicates the requirements regarding the accepted AI/ML prediction latency and the ML training MnS producer can employ various optimization techniques during model training (e.g., quantization, pruning) to meet these latency requirements.

 Start of Next change

 6.2b.3 Requirements for ML model training